Kellogg School of Management – Northwestern University

-The Two-Year MBA Class of 2024 at Kellogg is comprised of 503 students.
-Among the first-year entrants in 2022, the average GMAT score was 729.
-Those who took the GRE earned median scores of 162 Verbal and 163 Quant.
+The Two-Year MBA Class of 2025 at Kellogg is comprised of 529 students.
+Among the first-year entrants in 2023, the average GMAT score was 731.
+Those who took the GRE earned median scores of 163 Verbal and 163 Quant.
 The average undergraduate GPA was 3.7, which is based on U.S. schools that graded on a 4.0 scale.
-Forty-five percent had studied business/economics during their undergraduate years.
-Thirty-eight percent had pursued STEM majors and 24% majored in humanities.
+Half had studied business/economics during their undergraduate years.
+Thirty-eight percent had pursued STEM majors and 25% majored in humanities.
 Double majors are counted across multiple categories, hence the total for undergraduate majors is over 100%.

 Students in the incoming class have an average of 62 months of work experience.
-Twenty-four percent came from consulting and another 19% had worked in financial services.
-Seventeen percent had gained pre-MBA work experience in tech and others spread out across healthcare, the military, media & entertainment and more.
+Twenty-six percent came from consulting and another 19% each had worked in financial services or tech.
+Another eight percent had worked in healthcare/biopharma before matriculating and consumer products rounds out the top five industries at five percent.